anywhichway/lazui/index.md

 ## introduction

-`lazui` is a JavaScript library that allows you to create interactive websites and single page apps with less work.
+- A JavaScript library that allows you to create interactive websites and single page apps with less work.

-It extends the attribute space of typical HTML to provide a rich set of functionality.
-It provides the JavaScript, so you don't have to.
+- Extends the attribute space of typical HTML to provide a rich set of functionality.
+- Provides the JavaScript, so you don't have to.

 ## all the things